 You will be automatically considered for one of these awards if you have graduated or are due to graduate from a USW Bachelor award when we receive your application.
 You do not need to make a separate application and confirmation of the fee discount will be included in your offer letter.

 Applicants must pay the minimum deposit stipulated in the offer letter by the date stated on the offer letter in order to secure their scholarship.

-In order to be eligible for the discount, applicants must progress onto the next available intake of the Masters award after graduation.
+In order to be eligible for the discount, applicants must progress onto one of the next two available intakes of the Masters award after graduation, i.e September or February.

 The Early Bird Discount is not available to applicants in receipt of the Progression Fee Discount and the discount would replace the standard International scholarship.

 Discounts may be withdrawn if conditions of the discounts are not adhered to.